 Signing up for a will or power of attorney with Epilogue is a simple process.
 Follow these steps to get started:

 - Identify which province you’re from on the page that opens.
-You’ll only be able to proceed with your application if you live in Alberta, British Columbia, Manitoba, Ontario or Saskatchewan.
+You’ll only be able to proceed with your application if you live in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Ontario, P.E.I, and Saskatchewan.

 - From there, Epilogue will ask some questions about your marital status and dependants.
 It will then recommend a plan for you based on the information you put in.

 - Once you select your desired plan, you’ll have to input basic personal information such as your full name and email address.
 You’ll then be prompted to create a password, which you’ll use to access your Epilogue dashboard.

 - Once you’ve got your login details squared away, you can fill in the rest of your application.
 This includes inputting the following details:

 - Family information.
 Enter additional information about your marital status along with details about your children, pets and appointed legal guardians.

 - Assets and properties.
 Specify how you want your estate to be distributed among family members, friends or charities.

 - Legal arrangements.
 Appoint the executor of your will, will, name guardians for your children and pets, and assign a person to make financial and healthcare decisions on your behalf.

 - Submit your application and pay online using a credit card.

 - Print your will and power of attorney and sign all documents according to the detailed signing instructions included.
 Keep in mind that you’ll also need to do this any time you make changes.

 - Store original copies in a safe place and make sure someone knows where to access them.